AlAmine-dot/AlAmine-dot/README.md

 - ⚡ Fun fact:

     - I'm actually 0b10100 years-old 😂
-    - You can see more of my work with my projects repos right below !
+    - You can see more of my work by consulting the projects repos right below :